Reforming Institutions: A Path Towards Renewed Trust and Leadership

 This decay isn't just aesthetic; it is institutional.
 It is driven by a cultural version of Gresham’s Law.

-The incentive became to produce an enormous quantity of stuff and to sensationalise it to grab the Minister’s attention.
-We saw the catastrophic result of this with the Iraq War.
-When a report came in from an unreliable agent suggesting Saddam Hussein had weapons of mass destruction, the system didn't ask "is this true?".
-The system screamed "The Minister will read this!".
+The incentive shifted towards producing an enormous quantity of reports, sensationalising them to grab the Minister’s attention.
+We witnessed the catastrophic result of this during the Iraq War.
+When a report came in from an unreliable agent suggesting Saddam Hussein had weapons of mass destruction, the system didn’t ask, "Is this true?"
+Instead, it screamed, "The Minister will read this!"

 From Taylorism to Toyota: Where Intelligence Lives